 The best blog photography tip you can remember is to edit your images.
 There are plenty of online photo editors available where you can fix, tweak and generally improve your images.

 When you edit your photos, you can adjust your lighting, coloring and sharpen your focus, as you need.
 Straighten or crop, remembering to use the rule of thirds.
-And then you can play around with effects, layers, filters and other creative options.
+And then you can play around with effects, layers, filters and other creative options – there are a variety of free online image editors that you could use for this.

 Once you’ve got the best image possible, use it in your blog.
 The best way to display your images is with a lightbox like FooBox.